Feastio

 Negroni Sbagliato and snacks

 On my third and final night in Milan, I took an Uber to Bar Basso at about 5:45 p.m.
-The bright red neon sign of this Milanese institution is hard to miss.
+This Milanese institution's bright red neon sign is hard to miss.
+It was a crisp October afternoon, so I wanted to sit outside.

-I ordered the Negroni Sbagliato for $11.50 (€10) and a few minutes later was brought a wide-rimmed glass with the bright reddish-orange cocktail, along with olives, potato chips, and some savory pastries.
+Bar Basso boasts it can make over 500 mixed drinks, but I was there for the iconic one.
+I ordered the Negroni Sbagliato for $11.50 (€10), and a few minutes later, I was brought a wide-rimmed glass with the bright reddish-orange cocktail, along with olives, potato chips, and some savory pastries.

 I'm not fond of olives, so I started nibbling on the chips.
 The pastries weren't exceptional, but it's hard not to eat them when placed in front of you.

+Before this trip to Italy, I'd avoided cocktails with bitters because they didn't sound appealing.
+I've also avoided vermouth.
+The odds were against me enjoying the Negroni Sbagliato; however, I tried it, and it was okay.
 I didn't love it, but I thoroughly enjoyed the new lesson in cocktail culture and the setting for my first aperitivo in Milan.

 Visit Bar Basso